 12th graders from South Carroll High School, Christopher Scalzi and Stephen White emerged winners of the 2018 Carroll County Hackathon.
 They built an application that “helps to eliminate potholes and streamline municipal and county maintenance.”

-There were other winners as well: Best Design, Best Idea, Best Pitch and Best Tech.
+There were other awards given for Best Design, Best Idea, Best Pitch and Best Tech.

 Best Design Award: Samantha Lipscomb, Christopher Becker and Bobby Hough